Jar Lifter- For removing jars from boiling water easily

 Once the timer is up, gently remove the rack from the boiling water.
 Let the jars rest 5 minutes.

 Next, using the jar lifting tongs, remove the jars one at a time, tilting them gently sideways to remove any excess water from the jar and to allow any air bubbles to escape to the headspace. (see note at bottom about using jar tongs)

 Place the hot jars on a clean towel and cover to keep them in a draft free spot.
 Let them cool without disturbing them.
 You will hear "pings" as each jar seals on its own.
 Do not press the jar lids down.
 In 12-24 hours time the jars should have sealed properly on their own.
 You can check the seal by pressing down gently in the center of the lid.
 If it "bounces" or has "give" it did not properly seal and should be re-processed or refrigerated immediately and used with 7 days.

 Note: There are 2 ways to use the jar lifting tongs:

-The jars can be lifted from the top, like so:
+The jars can be lifted from the

 This method is helpful when removing hot jars from the canner, or placing them in boiling water if you don't have a canner rack handy.